MCFpy/mcf/docs/source/user_guide/post_estimation_diagnostics.rst

 Parameter overview
 ------------------

-Below is an overview of the above mentioned parameters related to post-estimation diagnostics in the class :py:class:`~mcf_functions.ModifiedCausalForest`:
+Below is an overview of the above mentioned parameters related to post-estimation diagnostics in the class :py:class:`~mcf_main.ModifiedCausalForest`:

 +---------------------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Parameter                             | Description                                                                                                                                                                                                                                                           |